The Old Parsonage is now open and ready to welcome guests.

-Founded in 1950, its home is a large converted house in an Oxfordshire village.
+Founded in 1950, our home is a large converted house in Freeland, an Oxfordshire village.

-Its roots are found in the Franciscan Family, and as well as being a part of the Anglican Society of Saint Francis, there are close (though informal) ties with the Roman Catholic Poor Clare communities, both in Britain and further afield.
+Our roots are found in the Franciscan family, and as well as being a part of the Anglican Society of Saint Francis, there are close (though informal) ties with the Roman Catholic Poor Clare communities, both in Britain and further afield.

 The Community tries to combine traditional Religious Life with a certain informality and simplicity of community living.